What’s the best way to stay current on funding opportunities?

 Routing/Submitting a Proposal

-The Proposal Routing Form is used to (1) collect basic information about your sponsored research project and (2) gather required approvals/signatures.
-Before any proposal is mailed to a funding agency, it must first be “routed” through the GIT internal review process.
 The internal review process for external funding proposals ensures compliance with federal, state, and institutional regulations and promotes accuracy in all budgetary and institutional information.
-Internal review processes can be viewed through this flowchart.

-How do I upload a proposal to OSP?
+How do I route a proposal to OSP?

 Managing an Award